Sign plan approved for Cannon Beach surf park in Mesa - NewsBreak

 A special use permit has been approved for a comprehensive sign plan for the Cannon Beach commercial center at the southeast corner of Power Road and Warner Road in Mesa.

-The permit was approved by the Mesa Adjustment Board in a 7-0 vote of a consent agenda with other items.
+The permit was approved by the Mesa Board of Adjustment in a 7-0 vote of a consent agenda with other items.

 The seven-member board conducts public meetings to hear and decide requests for variances, special-use permits and interpretations of the city of Mesa zoning ordinance and sign code.
 Members are appointed for staggered terms of three years, according to the city’s website.